A short constitutional overview

 A referendum is the most powerful democratic tool we have.
 It is, and was in 2016, a direct call to ” we the people ” to have our say.

 Our voice is now seldom heard because our weird, quasi democratic, party political system plus the BBC’s blatant preference in support of the EU.
-We could learn a lot from Switzerland on this issue.
+We could learn a lot from Switzerland on the use of referenda.

 The smokescreen trying to confuse us all